Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * M3/M5 can be used to enable/disable the laser for moves.
 * Logical pin numbers for the P parameter are as defined for the M42 and M208 commands.
 If a heater or fan output is used to control the laser, you must disable the corresponding heater (see M307) or fan (see M106) first.
 * **Very important!** If you use M452 to put your machine into Laser mode and are upgrading from RepRapFirmware **v2.01 or earlier**, you must replace all S parameters in G0/G1 commands in homing files etc. with H parameters.
 This is because S is now used to control laser power.
+* RRF 2.x does not support laser power velocity ramping.
+RRF 3.x does.
 * See also [Configuring RepRapFirmware for a laser engraver/cutter](/User_manual/Machine_configuration/Configuration_laser){target=_blank}.

 ## M453: Select CNC Device Mode